-The purpose of the Inbound marketing campaign is to increase the reach, quality traffic gains, interactions, and conversions by using the media of the business itself.
+The purpose of the inbound marketing campaign is to increase the reach, quality traffic gains, interactions, and conversions by using the media of the business itself.

-The two most important steps to do inbound marketing are; creating and sharing content.
+The two most important steps to doing inbound marketing are; creating and sharing content.
 However, creating content beyond sharing is considered an essential step.
 With the inbound marketing method, businesses aim to turn their customers into potential customers by attracting users’ attention with their original content instead of attracting their customers’ products or services.